On the connections between optimization algorithms, Lyapunov functions, and differential equations: theory and insights: Connecting optimization algorithms and Polyak's ODE

 Let us consider the following extension of the optimization algorithm \eqref{eq:nest}:

 with the additional parameter $\gamma$.
-The choice $\gamma = 0$ yields the \emph{heavy ball} algorithm, which (see \cite{SSKZ21}) corresponds to a \lq\lq natural\rq\rq\ standard linear multistep discretization of the Polyak equation \eqref{eq:Pol_ODE} but that does not provide acceleration. \cite{SSKZ21} shows that for $\gamma=0$ (or more generally for $\gamma\neq \beta$), the optimization algorithm \eqref{eq:nest4} does not inherit the Lyapunov functions of the Polyak ODE.
+The choice $\gamma = 0$ yields the \emph{heavy ball} algorithm, which (see \cite{SSKZ21}) corresponds to a \lq\lq natural\rq\rq\ standard linear multistep discretization of the Polyak equation \eqref{eq:polyak} where $\nabla f$ is evaluated at the approximations $x_k$.
+Unfortunately the heavy ball algorithm does not provide acceleration.
+As shown in \cite{SSKZ21} for $\gamma=0$ (or more generally for $\gamma\neq \beta$), the optimization algorithm \eqref{eq:nest4} does not inherit a Lyapunov functions from the Polyak ODE.
 The analysis in that paper hinges on a study of the nondimensional quantity $c : = t_{11}/(m\delta)$, which for $\widehat{T}\preceq 0$ has to be $\leq 0$ and for a discretization of an ODE has a finite limit as $\delta\rightarrow 0$.
 When $\gamma=0$, the expression for the quantity $c$ includes a positive contribution $\delta (\kappa-1)\beta^2/2$; for acceleration, $\delta$ has to be $\mathcal{O}(1/\sqrt{\kappa})$ which makes it impossible for $c$ to be $\leq 0$.

 The unwelcome presence of $\kappa$ in $t_{11}$ may be traced back to the appearance of $L$ in the matrix $N^{(1)}$ in Theorem~\ref{theo:main_disc}.
-Nesterov's algorithms of the family \eqref{eq:nest1} do not suffer from that appearance because for them the matrix $EA-C$ that multiplies $(L/2)I_d$ in the recipe for $N^{(1)}$ vanishes.
+Nesterov's algorithms of the family \eqref{eq:nest} do not suffer from that appearance because for them the matrix $EA-C$ that multiplies $(L/2)I_d$ in the recipe for $N^{(1)}$ vanishes.
 The condition $EA-C=0$ appears then to be of key importance in the success of Nesterov algorithms; we put it into words by saying that one has to impose that the point $y_k =C\xi_k$ where the gradient is evaluated has to coincide with the point $x_{k+1} = EA \xi_k$ that the algorithm would yield if $u_k = \nabla f(y_k)$ happened to vanish (see \eqref{eq:control_disc}).
-This suggests that the integrator has to treat the potential force and the friction force in the oscillator separately, something that may be achieved by ARK algorithms but not by more conventional linear multistep or RK methods that do not avail themselves of the separate pieces $g^{[1]}(z)$, $g^{[2]}(z)$, $g^{[3]}(z)$ but are rather formulated in terms of $g(z)$.
+This suggests that the integrator has to treat the potential force and the friction force in the oscillator separately, something that may be achieved by ARK algorithms, but not by more conventional linear multistep or RK methods that do not avail themselves of the separate pieces $g^{[1]}(z)$, $g^{[2]}(z)$, $g^{[3]}(z)$ but are rather formulated in terms of $g(z)$.